bazel-contrib/rules_nodejs/README.md

 sources reachable from the import graph of this file will be included in the bundle.

+`stamp_data` is a label of a file containing version info.
+See the Stamping section above.

 > Note: we expect other bundling rules will follow later, such as Closure compiler and Webpack.

 ### Publishing to npm